mshofmann123/MeGraPDE.jl/docs/src/gettingstarted/metricgraphs.md

 !!! note "Note"
     The previous example graph can be assembled using the constructor [`metric_star_graph`](@ref) and indicating the desired edge length as `metric_star_graph(ℓ = pi + pi/2)`.
-    Several other example graphs are implemented..
+    Several other example graphs are implemented.

 ## Functions on metric graphs